noahrav/offerings/rules.md

 1. **Uploading the content** you wish to contribute to the contribution repository.
 Please note that there is no guarantee your content will be used, unless you:

-2. **Bundling your content along with a <@&940597385523003465>'s update**, if you and the Developer have decided to work together.
+2. **Bundling your content along with a @Zone Weaver (Developer)'s update**, if you and the Developer have decided to work together.
 In that case, there is no need to use the content repository (unless you want other Developers to be able to use your content!).
 Make sure you are credited when the Developer submits their update.

 > Please pick a contributor name that you will feel comfortable keeping, as changing it is a **laborious process**.